martomi/chiadog/CONTRIBUTING.md

 ## Commit messages

-Please be short and descriptive.
+Please use short and descriptive titles and expand on the "why" inside the body of the commit message if necessary.
 In this repository we use the imperative form.
 For more information on good commit messages, I recommend the following article:

 - [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).